Abir835/Abir835/README.md

 ## I'm a Programmer, Developer, and Learner!!

-- 🌱 I’m currently learning  Python Django
+- 🌱 I’m currently learning  Python Django and Javascript React
-- 🌱 I’m currently developing a software using Django
+- 🌱 I’m currently developing a software using Django and Javascript
-- 🔭 Studying in Computer Science and Engineering at International University of Business Agriculture and Technology.
+- 🔭 studied at Computer Science and Engineering at International University of Business Agriculture and Technology.
 - 👯 I’m Learning Python, do programming with python and Works with different Machine Learning Algorithm
-- 🥅 2021 Goals: Specialization in Django.
+- 🥅 2022 Goals: Specialization in Django, Docker,JavaScripts And React.

 <br />